Skip to main content

 • Share the feelings of loneliness

-• Do and experience meaningful things together with other group members
+• Do and experience meaningful things with other group members

-• Help the groups to become self-supportive and encourage them to continue meeting on their own.
+• Help the groups become self-supportive and encourage them to continue meeting independently

-• A group-based, goal-oriented intervention in which participants are allowed to influence the content of the meetings.
+• Experience group-based, goal-oriented intervention in which participants can influence the meetings' content

 Evidence that Circle of Friends Works